 When it came time to plan our Northern Ireland itinerary, there was so much we wanted to see and do.
 We have always dreamt of visiting the sights and admiring the incredible scenery.
 But nothing prepared us for how beautiful it really was.
-We decided to drive along the Causeway Coastal Route, which was the perfect weekend trip.
+From the castles, to the green open spaces, and the crashing waves along the stunning Northern Ireland coast road, we loved every minute.
+Our guide includes some of the must see sites in the country, as well as including a drive along the Causeway Coastal Route.
 Here is our guide to planning a perfect 2 day Northern Ireland road trip.

 - Is 2 days in Northern Ireland enough?